Themos Asderis: Early years

-Born in Constantinople in 1900 Asderis started playing football from a young age, at the only clubs that had a football department at the time, Enosis Tataoulon and later Pera Club.
+Born in Constantinople in 1900 Asderis started playing football from a young age, at the only clubs that had a football department at the time, Enosis Tataovla and later Pera Club.
 The black July of 1922 struck the Hellenism at Asia Minor and thousands of Greeks were forced to flee to Greece.
 Most of them managed to reach Athens and the 22-year-old Asderis was among them.
 Struck by misfortune, they soon sought the daily life of the city and two years after the war, they tried to play football in a poor, wounded and suspicious towards the refugees Greece.
 Some of those people, in a small place in the offices of the Young Men's Christian Brotherhood of Athens in the center of city, that were housed on Mitropoleos Street, decided to resurrect the Megali Idea, that was born in Constantinople and light the flame that was burning after their drama in 1922 and thus Athlitikí Énosis Konstantinoupόleos (Athletic Union of Constantinople, Αθλητική Ένωσις Κωνσταντινουπόλεως) were created.

 AEK Athens

-Before two months had passed, the newly established AEK were staffed by an overwhelming majority of Constantinopolitan footballers.
-Asderis who was one of them, competed as their right and central defender in the 2–3–5 formation of that era with his small and fast posture.
-He formed a great defending partnership alongside Miltos Ieremiadis, for the first 5 years of the club's excistance.
+Before two months had passed, the newly established AEK Athens were staffed by an overwhelming majority of Constantinopolitan footballers.
+Asderis who was one of them, competed as their right and central defender in a 2–3–5 formation with his small and fast posture.
+He formed a formidable duo with Miltos Ieremiadis in the team's defense, for the first 5 seasons of the club's excistance.
 In those years, football was highly amateur, there was not a Football Federation in Greece and AEK were training in the open field next to Temple of Olympian Zeus.
-Asderis had already reached the age of 28 when AEK informally acquired their home ground at Nea Filadelfeia in 1928 and managed to compete at the soil of Filadelfeia, before retiring as a footballer a year later.
+Asderis had already reached the age of 28 when AEK informally acquired their home ground at Nea Filadelfeia in 1928 and managed to compete at the soil of Filadelfeia, before retiring as a footballer.